joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Fixed: now full screen windows that have a system menu will not be automatically blacklisted.
-- Now a full screen window will not be restored unless the mouse is moved instead of a simple Alt+click as before.
+- Now a full screen window will not be restored unless the mouse is moved instead of a simple <kbd>Alt</kbd>+click as before.
 It was an annoying behavior.
 - Double click will maximize a normal window and restore a maximized window.

 ### AltDrag 1.20

 - Ability to drag only a square instead of the full windows (better perf.)
 - Added an option to replace center resizing mode by bottom-right mode.
-- Added MDIs blacklist: Windows for which MDI behavior will be disabled.
+- Added MDIs blocklist: Windows for which MDI behavior will be disabled.
 - No more HookWindows as (unstable and mixing 64 and 32 bit code)
 - No more FocusOnTyping (too buggy).
 - No more auto updates and internet connectivity.